-The evident quality of regular rival, Joyce Gardner, wasn’t enough to overcome Thelma’s barrage of fluent breaks during the billiards final, which finished 1,978-1,374.
+The evident quality of regular rival, Joyce Gardner, wasn’t enough to overcome Thelma’s barrage of fluent breaks during the billiards final, which finished 1,978 to 1,374.
 Her fourth consecutive victory meant that she held the title of women’s professional billiards champion for a decade.

 While English Billiards was her strong suit, Thelma achieved the unthinkable by winning the women’s professional snooker championship while holding the billiards crown – a feat previously achieved only once before by Ruth Harrison.

 Naturally, skill and technical proficiency are necessary to reach a high standard of play in any sport, but to move with the times and stay at the top for multiple decades takes immeasurable dedication and determination – not least when serious illness or a world war gets in the way.

 Not only a title-winner, Thelma Carpenter was a record-breaker, pioneer and advocate for female participation in cue sports, whose legacy deserves to be remembered, honoured and celebrated.

 (1932) Certificates of achievement for breaks of 45 and 68.

 (1932) Thelma creates a new amateur record for women by compiling a break of 81.